pbersiczuehlke/azure-petstore/workshop/04_sending_order_email/README.md

 To create a logic app:
 1. Navigate to the Azure Portal -> Search Logic Apps
 2. Click +Add
-3. Choose Consumption  TODO: VNet communication?
+3. Choose Workflow Service Plan
-4. Name `orderemail`
+4. Name `team<team_number>petstorela`
-5. Region: Switzerland North
+5. Region: Sweden Central
+6. Go to Networking
+7. Public access: Off
+8. Network injection: On
+9. Provided VNet
+10. Enable Private Endpoint: Yes, assigned to the ACR subnet
+11. Outbound Access: Yes
+12. Choose So-far unused subnet assigned to your group
+13. Disable public access
+14. Private endpoint prefix: `pe-team<team_number>-`
+15. Subnet: ACR subnet
+16. Add Tags
-6. Create
+17. Create

+You need to set the environment variable `WEBSITE_CONTENTOVERVNET` to `1` on the logic app that we just created.

 To create the most basic Logic App that simply sends 'New Order Received' to your email:
 1. On the left-hand side select Logic app designer
 2. Click 'Add a trigger' in the middle of the screen
-3. Search for Service Bus -> When a message is received in a topic subscription
+3. Search for Service Bus -> When messages are available in a topic subscription (peek-lock)
-4. You will create a connection using the Keys provided on the service bus `logicapp` Shared Access Policy
+4. You will create a connection using the `RootManageSharedAccessKey` Key provided in the service bus namespace
-5. Open the `logicapp` Policy and copy the primary connection string
+5. Open the service bus namespace and copy the primary connection string
 6. Paste it in the Connection String field on the Logic App
-7. Name the connection `email`
+7. Name the connection `sb-con`
 8. Set Topic name to `orders`
 9. Set Subscription to `email`
 10. Click on the + icon under the service bus
+11. Add Complete the message in a topic subscription
+12. Topic name: orders, subscription: email, lock token: insert from the trigger block
-11. Search for Azure Communication Email -> Send Message
+13. Search for Azure Communication Email -> Send Message
-12. Connection name: my-connection
+14. Connection name: my-connection
-13. Copy and paste the primary connection string from the Communication Service above
+15. Copy and paste the primary connection string from the Communication Service above
-14. Set the to email address to your personal corporate email
+16. Set the to email address to your personal corporate email
-15. Subject: New Order
+17. Subject: New Order
-16. Body: 'New Order Received'
+18. Body: 'New Order Received'
-17. Click away from the right-hand screen to the middle of the page and click Save in the upper left corner
+19. Click away from the right-hand screen to the middle of the page and click Save in the upper left corner

 To check if the logic app works:
 1. Go to the Service Bus -> Networking and enable Public Access (PROBLEM!)